 Teams must attend all five webinars, and commit to practicing within and sharing across teams between action periods.

 Nothing!
-This is a free opportunity for teams across BC.
+This is a free opportunity for teams across BC and the Yukon.

 By participating in the action series, you and your team members will learn to…

 - Recognize the importance of team culture and non-technical skills